iamkroot/trakt-scrobbler/README.md

     python3 -m pip install --user pipx
     python3 -m pipx ensurepath
     ```
+    (Windows users may require a reboot after this step)
 5. Run `pipx install trakt-scrobbler`.
 You will now have the `trakts` command available.
 6. Run `trakts init`.
-You will be prompted to authorize the program to access the Trakt.tv API.
+You will be prompted to select the players to be monitored, and authorize the app to access the Trakt.tv API on your behalf.
 Follow the steps on screen to finish the process.

 **For Linux:**
 To enable notification support on Linux, `libnotify` needs to be installed (Reboot after installation).